Content Marketing, SEO

 1. Discovery: The process of identifying, discovering and exploring all the possible keywords and phrases that are relevant to the target audience and are also in the scope of the client’s services or products.

-5. Further Application: Outcomes of the keyword research will form the basis of SEO and other digital marketing strategies such as identifying traffic and content optimization opportunities.
+5. Further Application: Outcomes of the keyword research will form the basis of SEO and other digital marketing strategies, such as identifying traffic and content optimization opportunities.

 How Does Indago Get Even More Actionable Data Out of Keyword Research?

-We apply the same three steps outlined above in the keyword research process but also include an additional analysis method in the grouping stage called “flagging”.
+We apply the same three steps outlined above in the keyword research process and include an additional analysis method in the grouping stage called “flagging”.
 Flagging is the process of providing additional sub-themes titled as “flags” which are designed to include added important characteristics to make the keyword data more actionable.

 How is this data more actionable?